martin0004/traffic_light_classifier/README.md

 | max_score(x)                 | Function which turns the highest value of a vector to 1 <br> and other values to 0. |

-# Evaluator

-An evaluator was coded to calculate the classifier accuracy following a training run.
-Metrics derived by this evaluator are available in sections "Training" and "Testing".

-# Training Phase
+# Train

-The classifier parameters were adjusted during a model training phase.
+The classifier parameters were adjusted during a training phase.
 Predictions were made using the classifier for several parameter combinations.

 Parameters of run #9 met the project requirements.
 Evaluation metrics for this run are shown in a chart below.